chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!lava [bits]` { #lava }

 Adds `[bits]` amount of bits to the lava progress bar.
-Once full will a bucket of lava be released.
+Once full, a bucket of lava will be released.
 Players killed by the lava will lose half their points.

 ### `!water [bits]` { #water }

 Adds `[bits]` amount of bits to the water progress bar.
-Once full will a bucket of water be released.
+Once full, a bucket of water will be released.
 It will extinguish existing lava previously spread through the [`!lava` command](#lava).

 ### `!cancelbid`